andrewgilliland/andrew-gilliland/content/blog/big-o/big-o.md

 ---
-title: Oh Boy, It's Big O Notation
+title: Getting Started with Big O Notation
 date: "2021-01-12T22:12:03.284Z"
 description: Understanding big O notation can be tricky, hopefully this article helps.
+tags: ["Algorithms", "JavaScript"]
 ---

 If you are around computing, programming, and/or web development long enough, you will hear the term big O notation come up.
 So what's it about?
 And why should learn about it?
 That's what this article is here to help explain.